-Looking from a different angle, each network wide policy represents a transaction, which means that several configuration requests must be clustered so that they are performed with ACID properties.
+Looking from a different angle, each network-wide policy represents a transaction, which means that several configuration requests must be clustered so that they are performed with ACID properties.
 In other words, the requests must be all successfully applied - thus achieving a consistent state transition - or none at all, thus rolling back to the previous consistent state.

-In the following examples, and to illustrated the transactions mechanism, we will use the work coming from the several IETF working groups, namely Policy [9], Diffserv [10], and SNMPconf [11].
+In the following examples, and to illustrated the transactions mechanism, we will use the work of several IETF working groups, namely Policy (Policy Framework WG, 2004), Diffserv (Differentiated Services WG, 2003), and SNMPconf (Configuration Management with SNMP WG, 2003).

-4.1 Network wide policies as transactions
+Network wide policies as transactions

-Let us consider the example of a network composed of several core routers, identified by NE C\ and two edge routers, NE E1 and NE E2 (Figure 3).
-Let us also consider that all the nodes support DiffServ classification of traffic [12] [13].
+Let us consider the example of a network composed of several core routers, identified by NE C and two edge routers, NE E_1 and NE E_2 (

+Figure 3).
+Let us also consider that all the nodes support DiffServ classification of traffic (Blake et al., 1998; Grossman, 2002).